sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 \end{aligned}
 $$

 In this, $n$ represents the dimension of the vector: it is the number of scalar elements in the vector.
+For our discussion, it is the number of characteristics used to describe the objects we want to classify.
 In this case, the summation is the so-called *dot-product* of the vectors:

 $$\mathbf{w} \cdot \mathbf{x}$$